pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

 module.exports = { getAllColors };
 ```

 > **Note**: with `module.exports`, you are returning an object because you will return more than one function.
-Therefore, you will store it in an object.
+Therefore, you will store the various functions in an object.

 Next, you want to set up a `try/catch` block so that if you have a problem, you can (likely) get a more informative error.